-2.4.5 Progress Report
+2.4.5 Progress report/continuing review report

-Two hard copies and one electronic copy of each are required for submission.
+Two hard copies and one electronic copy are required for submission.

-Document List Form [] Current research protocol [] Progress Report Form with reports on internal SAEs/SUSARs/UAPs (if HEC F38 any) [] Current version of informed consent documents [] HEC notification of approval to proceed or renew (in the past year) [] Other documents that require HEC's approval for continued use
+Document List Form [] Current research protocol

+[] Progress Report Form HEC F38.1 [] Current version of informed consent documents [] HEC notification of approval to proceed or renew (in the past year) [] Other documents that require HEC's approval for continued use

-2.4.6 Final Report
+2.4.6 Close out study report

-One hard copy and one electronic copy of each are required for submission.
+Two copies (1 Original and 1 copy) and one electronic copy are required for submission.

 Document List Form

-[] Final Report Form HEC F39
+[] Close-out study report HEC F39.1

 [] Other relevant documents (if any)

-2.4.7 Report of Premature Termination or Temporary Suspension
+2.4.7 Premature termination or suspension of a study report

-One hard copy and one electronic copy of each are required for submission.
+Two copies (1 Original and 1 copy) and one electronic copy are required for submission.

-Document List Form [] Report Form for Premature Termination or Suspension HEC F43 [] Other relevant documents e.g. reports by DMSB or sponsors (if any)
+Document List Form [] Report Form for Premature Termination or Suspension HEC F43.1 [] Other relevant documents e.g. reports by DMSB or sponsors (if any)